 Introduction

-Cervical cancer is one of the most common malignant tumours in the world, and it is the fourth leading cause of cancer in women.
-(Siegel RL, 2019) The Pap Smear test is the most economical, non-invasive, easy to perform screening test, and has therefore been adopted globally as the leading cervical cancer screening method.
-(Sachan PL, 2018) Despite its widespread use, cervical cancer screening exhibits low diagnostic sensitivity and specificity.
-(Schiffman M, 2018)
+The Pap Smear test is the most economical, non-invasive, easy to perform screening test, and has therefore been adopted globally as the leading cervical cancer screening method.
+(Sachan PL, 2018)

 Therefore, the aim of this project was to adopt growing convolutional neural network (CNN) methods applied in other cancer screening methods, and develop a novel, robust CNN to predict cervical cancer from cellular smear images.
-The 22.2 million parameter model was developed using TensorFlow and Keras, and uses cutting-edge deep learning methods for cellular image classification.

 Model Architecture and Design